 - Beginning Nov.
 1, 2020, the UC Office of the President is making influenza vaccinations mandatory for all faculty, staff and students who will be working, living or learning on a UC campus anytime during the 2020-21 flu season.
-As a service to those at UC Santa Barbara, the university held a flu clinic from Sep.
-30 – Oct.
-7. Faculty and staff members still in need of a flu vaccination should contact their primary care providers or visit their local pharmacy.
-For students still in need of a flu vaccination, Student Health Services is holding flu shot clinics through Oct.
-30. More information is available at Student Health.
+Faculty and staff members in need of a flu vaccination should contact their primary care providers or visit their local pharmacy.
+Students in need of a flu vaccination should contact Student Health.
+Appointments may be made through the Student Portal.
 Details about the influenza vaccination mandate as well as instructions for verifying a flu vaccination has been received can be found on the flu vaccination information page.

 Campus Measures to Mitigate COVID-19